xLightsSequencer/xLights/README.txt

 					- Bug: (Dan) Schedule tab missing on Linux
                                         - Enhancement: (Dan) When outputting e1.31, only output the used channels instead of the full 512 universe.
 (Lower network traffic, less processing needed)
 					- Bug: (Dan) Text Effect not rendering on OSX.
 Fixed.
-3.2.2:
+					- Enhancement: (Sean)New Single Strand Effect class.
+Use this for arches and eaves (under development) 3.2.2:
 					- Enhancement: (Dan) When importing hlsIdata, sort by the universes number to make the import predictable and repeatable.
 					- Enhancement: (Dan) When importing hlsIdata, change the file extension for the Audio from PCM to mp3.